SandroMartens/chess-opening-transpositions/README.md

 ### Overview

 First we see the entire graph.
 We can clearly see a few very distinct groups and some groups that are very similar and not distinguishable.
+There are 2479 nodes total, connected by 6503 edges.
 ![Complete_graph](/images/complete.png)
 Each color represents one or more opening families:
 Color | Openings